 ANU has some of the best physics educators in Australia, with several national award-winning teachers as well as an active program of physics education research and development.
 Our program is distinctive in our ability to offer individual attention to all our students - with over 150 academic physicists and class sizes of around 40-80 in second year and 10-30 in third year, you can be sure that staff and students really get to know each other.
 This allows us to provide you with continuous, tailored advice throughout your studies, and to offer opportunities for all to engage with our research activities.

-The Research School of Physics and Engineering is one of Australia's largest and most varied sites for physics research, with cutting edge research being undertaken in fields as diverse as Cosmology, Nuclear and Plasma Physics, Atomic and Molecular Physics, Non-linear Physics, Quantum Cryptography, Gravity Wave Detection and Electronic Materials Engineering - so there are plenty of ways to get involved, and research projects to suit all tastes and interests.
+The Research School of Physics is one of Australia's largest and most varied sites for physics research, with cutting edge research being undertaken in fields as diverse as Cosmology, Nuclear and Plasma Physics, Atomic and Molecular Physics, Non-linear Physics, Quantum Cryptography, Gravity Wave Detection and Electronic Materials Engineering - so there are plenty of ways to get involved, and research projects to suit all tastes and interests.

 We have well-equipped undergraduate laboratories, an excellent staff to student ratio in labs and tutorials and a strong Peer Assisted Learning program to help those in first year adjust to University study.